iblis-ms/python_cmake_build_system/README.md

     PRIVATE_COMPILE_OPTIONS "-fno-omit-frame-pointer"   # compile options
     RESOURCES_TO_COPY_TO_EXE_DIR "res.jpg" "resFolder"  # resources (files and folder) that will be copied to executable location or if given target is not executable, resources will be copied to all executable targets that link this target
     RESOURCES_TO_COPY "res.png" TO "folder/somewhere" # as RESOURCES_TO_COPY_TO_EXE_DIR but destination point is required ('TO' is also required)
-	)
+    INSTALL_TARGET_DIR "output_install"          # location where target binary will be installed INSTALL_HEADERS_DIR "output_install/headers" # location where public header directories will be installed )

 ```